Ampere Computing Logo

 OpenSSL Crypto Driver

-For best performance with OpenSSL drivers use either OpenSSL 3.2 or 1.1.1.
-Based on the results of our testing these versions provide the best performance, and versions 3.0.x and 3.1.x should be avoided due to significantly worse results.
+For the best performance, use either OpenSSL 3.2 or 1.1.1 on Ampere Altra family of processors, and OpenSSL 3.4.0 on AmpereOne family processors.
+Based on the results of our testing these versions provide the best performance, and versions 3.0.x and 3.1.x should be avoided due to significant performance regressions.

 OpenSSL Crypto PMD supports the following algorithm pairs: